Radiance Therapy Group

 Contracting Senior Therapist

-Janet Krauss is a Licensed Clinical Social Worker and has been treating adolescents and adults struggling with disordered eating, trauma/PTSD and grief for almost a decade.
+Janet Krauss is a Licensed Clinical Social Worker and has been treating adolescents and adults struggling with disordered eating, trauma/PTSD, anxiety and grief for over a decade.
 She is trained in CBT, DBT and ACT.
 She also utilizes somatic and expressive exercises.
 Janet has worked in residential, PHP, IOP levels of care and during those times, she oversaw the development of trauma focused group therapy programming.

 Outside of eating disorders, Janet has experience treating anxiety, complex trauma, grief, self-harm, suicidal ideation and difficult life transitions.
 Janet emphasizes the importance of meeting each client where they are in life, engaging with authenticity, curiosity and empathy.
 Her clients feel their connection to her is authentic, not construed, and appreciate her relatable nature.
 They describe her as attuned, grounded and interactive.
 Janet deeply believes in client-centered, culturally competent, harm reduction and strengths- based approaches; all while welcoming the client’s lived experience.